-The Project Leader (PL) has overall accountability for obtaining project approvals and overseeing the Project Plan, while the Project Manager (PM) is responsible for developing the Project Management Plan as soon as the PM is appointed to the team.
-Completion of a Project Plan is required as identified under the Real Property National Project Management System Directive for real property projects, however the amount of content varies based on the size, complexity and sensitivity of the project.
+The Project Leader (PL) has overall accountability for obtaining project approvals and overseeing the Project Plan, while the Project Manager (PM) is responsible for developing the project management plan as soon as the PM is appointed to the team.
+Completion of a Project Plan is required as identified under the National Project Management System Directive for Real Property projects for real property projects, however the amount of content varies based on the size, complexity and sensitivity of the project.
 PMs are responsible to exercise judgment in its development and base the content and format on the project specifics as identified in the investment strategy.
-For Public Services and Procurement Canada (PSPC) projects, the PM assists the PL in developing the Preliminary Project Plan.
+For Public Services and Procurement Canada (PSPC) projects, the PM assists the PL in developing the preliminary project plan.
 For other government department (OGD) funded projects, the PM provides input as soon as possible, however the front-end planning, feasibility studies and Treasury Board (TB) approval are often completed by the OGD, in which case, the PM is involved only at the Delivery Stage.

-Project Plans for PSPC projects are approved by the appropriate regional or national authorities in accordance with the established dollar value thresholds (refer to Real Property National Project Management System Directive).
+Project Plans for PSPC projects are approved by the appropriate regional or national authorities in accordance with the established dollar value thresholds (refer to National Project Management System Directive for Real Property projects).
 A new project leader, project manager, or other team member assigned to the project at any point would be able to refer to the plan and become familiar with the background, decisions taken to that point, and current status of the project.

 Guidelines and templates